chingjie98/Deep-CNN-Image-Classifier/README.md

 Dataset for the CNN model displayed in the jupyter notebook above can be found in: "https://www.kaggle.com/datasets/puneet6060/intel-image-classification"

-### Goal
-The goal of this repo is to make use of convolutional neural network to predict images by AI.

-### Motivation
-The motivation behind this repo is to get familiar with how CNN works with images before applying ANN to the flattened image layer. <br>
-I have had previous experience with ANN, but not with CNN.
-Hence this repo will give me a better understanding and learning experience.

 ### How CNN Works

 ### 1. Feature Detection (Convolution Operation)